cr1901/pcbios/biosdesc.md

 * Bootstrap
 * IO Support
 * System Configuration Analysis
-* Casette (Not documented here, as Int 0x15 in clones is used for auxilary support routines)
+* Casette (Not documented here- I have no way to test a casette, and Int 0x15 in clones is used for auxilary support routines)
 * Graphics Mode Character ROM
 * Time Of Day
 * Print Screen